eguiraud/tdataframe/TDFGuide.md

 -   branch aliasing, i.e. changing the name of a branch

 <!-- To be uncommented when the support is added
-Temporary branch values can be persistified by saving them to a new `TTree` using the `Snapshot` action.
-An exception is thrown if the `name` of the new branch is already in use for another branch in the `TTree`.-->
+Temporary branch values can be persistified by saving them to a new `TTree` using the `Snapshot` action.--> An exception is thrown if the `name` of the new branch is already in use for another branch in the `TTree`.

 ## Actions
 ### Instant and delayed actions